Classroom by Apple - Tips for Teachers

 After you (the teacher) open an existing class in the Apple Classroom program on your Mac or iPad, student iPads should automatically join your class.
 Students can see the class they are connected to by opening the iPad Settings app, selecting Classroom (listed near the top under Bluetooth), and your class should be listed on the right.
 Students do NOT need the Classroom app or an invitation code to join an MDM managed class.

 Contact Computer Services to have an MDM managed class created for you.
-CS will need to know what student to include in your class.
+CS will need to know what students to include in your class.
+For an entire class, you can share the course and section number so we can look up your roster on My DE.

 Create an Unmanaged Class

 Since Fall 2020, manual, teacher-created "unmanaged" classes are no longer working reliably.
-Contact Computer Services to have an admin-managed/MDM class created.
+Contact Computer Services to have an admin-managed/MDM class created as described above.

 To create an unmanaged class for the first time: start the Classroom App, enter your name as you want students to see it, then select Create New Class.
 More details with images are listed in the Getting Started with Classroom guide.
 (Link at the top of the page.)